 Governance Committee (consisting of Ms Justice Donnelly, Judge Aylmer and Judge Elizabeth MacGrath).
 Its role is in relation to oversight of the development of the governance policies and requirements of the Council.
-This committee met 3 times, attended by all members on each occasion.
 No fees are paid to members and no expenses were paid.

-The Board is responsible for ensuring that the Council has complied with the requirements of the Code of Practice for the Governance of State Bodies ("the Code"), as published by the Department of Public Expenditure and Reform in August 2016 insofar as it is compatible with the independence of the judiciary in Ireland.
+The Board is responsible for ensuring that the Council has complied with the requirements of the Code of Practice for the Governance of State Bodies ("the Code"), as published by the Department of Public Expenditure, National Development Plan Delivery and Reform in August 2016 insofar as it is compatible with the independence of the judiciary in Ireland.
 The following disclosures are required by the Code: